Inedo/inedo-docs/ProGet/advanced/feed-replication.md

 ## Troubleshooting {#troubleshooting data-title="Troubleshooting" }

-Perhaps the most common issue related to replication is that ProGet Enterprise (or trial) is required for each node involved in the replication, otherwise an error will be generated and replication will not occur.
+Perhaps the most common issue related to replication is that ProGet Enterprise (or trial) is required for each server cluster involved in the replication, otherwise an error will be generated and replication will not occur.

 ### Replication Status & Overview